Unit-V: Non-linear Pharmacokinetics (7 Hrs.)

 The two active processes in renal excretion of a drug that are saturable are –

-- Active Renal Secretion: The kidneys actively secrete certain drugs into the urine via transporter systems.
+- Active Tubular Secretion: The kidneys actively secrete certain drugs into the urine via transporter systems.
 These carriers have a limited capacity and can become saturated at high drug loads.
 E.g. penicillin G

-- Active Renal Reabsorption: Carrier mediated transporters that pull useful substances back from the urine into the blood can also become saturated, an increase in renal clearance occurs.
+- Active Tubuar Reabsorption: Carrier mediated transporters that pull useful substances back from the urine into the blood can also become saturated, an increase in renal clearance occurs.

 Other sources of nonlinearity in renal excretion include forced diuresis, changes in urine pH, nephrotoxicity and saturation of binding sites.